graphql-python/graphql-core/README.md

 complete test suite of GraphQL.js, ensuring that this port is reliable and compatible with GraphQL.js.

-The current stable version 3.2.6 of GraphQL-core is up-to-date with GraphQL.js version 16.8.2 and supports Python versions 3.6 to 3.13.
+The current stable version 3.2.7 of GraphQL-core is up-to-date with GraphQL.js version 16.9.0 and supports Python versions 3.7 to 3.14.

 You can also try out the latest alpha version 3.3.0a11 of GraphQL-core, which is up-to-date with GraphQL.js version 17.0.0a5.
-This new minor version of GraphQL-core supports Python versions 3.7 to 3.14.
+This new minor version of GraphQL-core also supports Python versions 3.7 to 3.14.

 Note that for various reasons, GraphQL-core does not use SemVer like GraphQL.js.
 Changes in the major version of GraphQL.js are reflected in the minor version of